-In the past, members of the gay, lesbian, bisexual, and transgendered (GLBT) community have found little relief or protection from sexual orientation discrimination.
-In recent years, however, more attention has been given to GLBT needs; thus, more laws and regulations are being passed to protect against sexual orientation discrimination in the workplace.
+In the past, members of the lesbian, gay, bisexual, and transgendered (LGBT) community have found little relief or protection from sexual orientation discrimination.
+In recent years, however, more attention has been given to LGBT needs; thus, more laws and regulations are being passed to protect against sexual orientation discrimination in the workplace.

 The federal government does prohibit sexual orientation discrimination and gender identity discrimination in the federal workplace.
 In 1998, President Clinton amended an executive order that includes "sexual orientation" as a protected class in the federal government's equal opportunity employment policy.
 This means that employees of the federal government and people applying for jobs within the federal government cannot be discriminated against based on their sexual orientation.
 In 2009, President Obama did the same thing for gender identity, but the remedies under this law are more limited.

 Just because there is no federal law prohibiting sexual orientation discrimination in the private sector, does not necessarily mean that employers are free to engage in such discrimination.
 If an employer is in a city or state whose laws prohibit sexual orientation discrimination, that employer must follow that local or state law.

 As of 2015, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Utah, Vermont, Washington and the District of Columbia have policies that protect against sexual orientation and gender identity discrimination in employment.
 This protection applies to both the private and public sector.
 New Hampshire, New York and Wisconsin have laws that protect against employment discrimination based on sexual orientation, but not gender identity.